Don Harvey (bishop): Early life and family

 Born in St John's, Newfoundland on 13 September 1939, Harvey was educated at the Memorial University of Newfoundland and, following a short period of service as a school teacher, ordained a priest in the Anglican Church of Canada in 1964.
 He published his M.A. dissertation in 1987 on the life and poetry of the Reverend John Keble, a founding member of the Anglo-Catholic movement, and lectured in English language and literature at the Memorial University of Newfoundland.
 He also taught Pastoral Theology at Queen's College, also in St. John's, Newfoundland.
 The degree of Doctor of Divinity, honoris causa, was conferred on Harvey by Nashotah House in October 2009.
 He and his wife, Trudy, make their home in St. John's, Newfoundland.

 Anglican Church of Canada

 Harvey was an ACC priest for 30 years in various parishes in Newfoundland and Labrador, including Portugal Cove, Twillingate, King's Cove, Happy Valley, St. Michael and All Angels in St. John's and a six-year appointment as a university chaplain.

-He became the Dean of of the Cathedral of St John the Baptist,St. John's, Newfoundland in 1989.
+He became the Dean of the Cathedral of St John the Baptist, St. John's, Newfoundland in 1989.
 He was elevated to the ACC episcopate in 1993 as Bishop of Eastern Newfoundland and Labrador.
 He opposed revisionist interpretations of the Bible that would lead to the acceptance of blessing of same-sex unions by the Anglican Diocese of New Westminster in 2002.
 He retired as a bishop of the Anglican Church of Canada in 2004 after 12 years.